-- Type: Grant and Principal Forgiveness (PF) Loan. - Total funding available: \$456 million.
+- Type: Grant and Principal Forgiveness (PF) Loan. - Total funding available: \$454 million.
 (For FY 2023-2024, there is approximately \$206 million in grant/PF funds from the CWSRF and approximately \$248 million in grant from the 2021 Budget Act Infrastructure Appropriation.
-All new DAC applicants will be added automatically to the fundable list.) - Cost share: None. - Minimum award: None.
+All new DAC applicants will be added automatically to the fundable list.) - Cost share: None.